 Debug traffic to external endpoints

 External traffic is more expensive and often more brittle or malicious than internal traffic.
 By resolving IPs to human-readable domains, you can monitor traffic to external endpoints that are particularly important to your business.
 For instance, bidding platforms are extremely latency sensitive, and poor connectivity to a platform like Facebook may impact your ability to place ads and generate revenue.

 Since Network Performance Monitoring connects seamlessly to the rest of Datadog, you can even utilize it alongside distributed tracing and APM.
 If a service exhibits increased request duration without a corresponding spike in network latency (indicated by round-trip time) when communicating with other services, you can conclude that the issue is at the code level and not a larger network issue.
 By inspecting a row on the network page, you can navigate to the “Traces” tab to isolate traces with especially long durations and pivot directly to their flame graphs in APM to debug further.
 From here, you can correlate errors in your service’s requests to the lines of code generating the errors.

-If you are using a firewall between your private network and your open internet, and you notice a malicious domain surfaced by DNS resolution, you should configure your firewall’s policies to only permit egress traffic to authorized domains.
+If you are using a firewall between your private network and your open internet, and you notice a malicious domain, you should configure your firewall’s policies to only permit egress traffic to authorized domains.
 For increased network border protection, you can also exclude the IPs associated with malicious domains, so that you don’t communicate with them in the future.